wildfly-extras/fuse-patch/docs/UserGuide.md

 ```
 $ bin/fusepatch.sh --help
 fusepatch [options...]
  --add URL                : Add the given archive to the repository
  --add-cmd STRING[]       : Add a post-install command for a given patch id
  --audit-log              : Print the audit log
- --depends VAL      : An array of dependency ids
+ --dependencies VAL       : A subcommand for --add that defines an array of dependencies
- --force            : Force an install/update operation
+ --force                  : Force an --add, --install or --update operation
  --install VAL            : Install the given patch id to the server
- --one-off VAL      : A one-off target patch id
+ --one-off VAL            : A subcommand for --add that names the target id for a one-off patch
  --query-repository       : Query the repository for available patches
  --query-server           : Query the server for installed patches
+ --query-server-paths VAL : Query managed server paths
  --remove VAL             : Remove the given patch id from the repository
  --repository URL         : URL to the patch repository
  --server PATH            : Path to the target server
  --update VAL             : Update the server for the given patch name
  ```

 The standalone distribution already contains the fuse-patch wildfly package.

 ```
 $ bin/fusepatch.sh --query-repository
-fuse-patch-distro-wildfly-1.3.0
+fuse-patch-distro-wildfly-1.5.0
 ```

 ### Installing a package